aws-samples/migrate-blob-data-from-rdbms-to-amazon-s3/README.md

 6. The Amazon API Gateway and Amazon Cloudfront setup in this sample does not integrate with AWS WAF v2/Geo restriction to keep the setup simple and generic.

+7.  the sample code uses default CloudFront viewer certificate to keep the code generic.
+It is recommended to use a custom domain with a valid SSL certificate with Cloudfront to achieve best security practice per [AwsSolutions-CFR4 due to limitations in default CloudFront viewer certificate](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md).

-7. The UI in this sample is a minimum one to demo basic end to end flow.
+8. The UI in this sample is a minimum one to demo basic end to end flow.
 So not all corner cases for usability are covered.

-8. This sample uses Amazon Cognito as the security mechanism.
+9. This sample uses Amazon Cognito as the security mechanism.
 It can be customer's security setup.
 Note the detailed security flow (OAuth2.0) uses in this sample is omitted in above architecture images to simplify the setup and to concentrate on the API requester and blob handling.

 ## Deploy / Clean up
 Deploy this stack to your default AWS account/region (assume [AWS CDK](https://aws.amazon.com/cdk/) 2.1.0 or later installed)

 IMPORTANT: Please save the output from Outputs section from stack deployment below as it will be used in later stories

+IMPORTANT: The sample code is tested with up to date cdk-nag policies at time of the written, it is possible there maybe new policies enforced in future.
+These new policies may require user to manual modify the stack per recommendation before the stack can be deployed.

+IMPORTANT: The sample code is tested with up to date cdk-nag policies at time of the written, it is possible there maybe new policies enforced in future.
+These new policies may require user to manual modify the stack per recommendation before the stack can be deployed.

 1. Please modify following code in `lib/web-ui-s3-blob-stack`,
 ```